threewisemonkeys-as/dl_fun/README.md

 # dl_fun
-Some experiments in various areas of deep learening
+Some experiments in various areas of deep learning